simple-salesforce/simple-salesforce/README.rst

 There are a few helper classes that are used internally and available to you.

-Included in them are ``SalesforceLogin``, which takes in a username, password, security token, optional version and optional login domain and returns a tuple of ``(session_id, sf_instance)`` where `session_id` is the session ID to use for authentication to Salesforce and ``sf_instance`` is the domain of the instance of Salesforce to use for the session.
+Included in them are ``SalesforceLogin``, which takes in a username, password, security token, optional version and optional domain and returns a tuple of ``(session_id, sf_instance)`` where `session_id` is the session ID to use for authentication to Salesforce and ``sf_instance`` is the domain of the instance of Salesforce to use for the session.

 For example, to use SalesforceLogin for a sandbox account you'd use: